 Returning Home after Spinal Cord Injury

-Resentment sets in when they see the rest of their able-bodied family members doing well and able to do things that now the patient cannot do.
+Resentment sets in when they see the rest of their able-bodied family members doing well and doing things that now the patient cannot do.
 Unfortunately, recovery has no place for resentments and self-pity.
 The person must now rely on family, friends, or personal care attendants to do things that were easy to do before the accident.

 Everyone reacts differently to going home.
-Those who led more intellectual lives tend to do better than those who used their able body for work and recreational activities.
+Those who led more intellectual lives tend to do better than those who used their bodies for work and recreational activities.
 It sometimes helps athletic people to join a sports team involving other disabled individuals.
-Things like wheelchair basketball can be very helpful to an athlete suffering from a spinal cord injury.
+Things like wheelchair basketball can be beneficial to an athlete suffering from a spinal cord injury.

-Those paralyzed people who relied on their physical abilities in order to provide for their family are at a particular risk for alcohol and other substance abuse.
-This is partly why many rehab centers focus on work-readiness in a field that the patient might be able to do after discharge.
+Those paralyzed people who relied on their physical abilities to provide for their families are at particular risk for alcohol and other substance abuse.
+This is partly why many rehab centers focus on work readiness in a field that the patient might do after discharge.
 Those that don’t do this often abandon taking care of their bodies in other ways as well.
 They allow themselves to gain weight and develop weakness and contractures from lack of physical therapy care.

 Disabled patients with spinal cord injuries are at a higher risk of suicide when compared to age-matched control subjects.
-It is believed that spinal cord injury patients commit suicide at a rate that is 2-6 times more than able-bodied people.
+It is believed that spinal cord injury patients commit suicide at 2-6 times more than able-bodied people.
 Interestingly, the risk is higher among paraplegics than among tetraplegics.
 The typical risk factors include substance abuse, lack of social support, and a previous history of depression.
-Paralyzed and depressed patients often feel hopeless and that death is the only answer to their problem.
-It is important to recognize and treat depression before it gets to the state where the patient feels like suicide is inevitable.
-Some signs to look out for include changes in sleep patterns, a lack of appetite (or eating more food), mood swings, and a low energy level when compared to their baseline.
+Paralyzed and depressed patients often feel hopeless, and that death is the only answer to their problem.
+It is important to recognize and treat depression before getting to the state where the patient feels like suicide is inevitable.
+Some signs to look out for include changes in sleep patterns, a lack of appetite (or eating more food), mood swings, and a low energy level compared to their baseline.

-In order to overcome the grief, anger, helplessness and other negative feelings around being paralyzed, it is helpful to practice various coping strategies that have helped others in the same or similar situation.
+To overcome the grief, anger, helplessness, and other negative feelings around being paralyzed, it is helpful to practice various coping strategies that have helped others in the same or similar situation.
 These coping strategies include:

 - Adopt a positive attitude: Don’t think about the things you cannot do but instead focus on the things you actually can do well.